Key Stage 4 (Years 10 and 11)

 Assessment at KS4

 Nationally we are in a period of transition with GCSE outcomes changing from the familiar A*-G grading to 9-1, with 9 being the highest.
-In summer 2017, outcomes for maths and English only will be measured using the new 9-1 grading, with Grade 4 being considered to be a ‘pass’ and Grade 5 a ‘strong pass’.
+In summer 2017, outcomes for Maths and English only were measured using the new 9-1 grading, with Grade 4 being considered to be a ‘pass’ and Grade 5 a ‘strong pass’.